anton-ecom/fs/README.md

 - **AnalyticsFileSystem** - Filesystem analytics and usage tracking with configurable event emission
 - **WithIdFileSystem** - Smart file storage with deterministic IDs and human-readable aliases
 - **CachedFileSystem** - Lightning-fast file operations with intelligent LRU caching and TTL expiration
+- **GitHubFileSystem** - Version-controlled file storage using GitHub repositories with automatic commit and sync

 ## Coming soon:

 - Encrypted - Transparent encryption/decryption
-- Github - Store versioned and encrypted files in github for free.
-Sync automatically.
 - ACL - Security controlled - Control who can access the files
 - Signed - Files signed by Verifiable Credentials and verified on read.
 - S3 - AWS S3 as filesystem